giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 ### Deleting the workload cluster {#deleting-workload-cluster}

 Deletion works in the same way: run `kubectl delete -f FILENAME.yaml` and the operators in the management cluster will delete the resources in a few minutes.
 Please do not directly delete the CAPI custom resources (such as `Cluster`, `AWSCluster` or `MachineDeployment`) since this may leave resources behind or even lead to inadvertently recreating the cluster once the `App` is reconciled again.
 Deletion should be done exactly like the creation, using the original manifests.
 For the CAPI product family, our example output file `cluster.yaml` contains 2 `App` and 2 `ConfigMap` manifests.
+If you no longer have the manifests at hand, delete the following:

+* App/<cluster>
+* App/<cluster>-default-apps
+* Configmap/<cluster>-user-values
+* Configmap/<cluster>-default-apps-user-values

 If you would like to protect your clusters from accidental deletion, take a look at our [deletion prevention mechanism]({{< relref "/advanced/deletion-prevention" >}}).